South Central Connecticut Planning Region, Connecticut

 The South Central Connecticut Planning Region is a planning region in the Councils of governments in Connecticut and a county-equivalent in the U.S. state of Connecticut.
+It is entirely within New Haven County.
 It is served by the coterminous South Central Regional Council of Governments (SCRCOG).
 In 2022, planning regions were approved to replace Connecticut's counties as county-equivalents for statistical purposes, with full implementation occurring by 2024.
-It is also coterminous with the New Haven, CT Metropolitan Statistical Area.
+It is also coterminous with the New Haven metropolitan statistical area (MSA).
+According to the U.S. Census Bureau, the New Haven MSA had an estimated population of 576,718 as of 2024.
+The New Haven MSA is also included in the wider region known as the New York Tri-State Area.

+Greater New Haven is the metropolitan area whose extent includes those towns in the U.S. state of Connecticut that share an economic, social, political, and historical focus on the city of New Haven.
+It occupies the south-central portion of the state, in a radius around New Haven.
+The region is known for its educational and economic connections to Yale University, oceanside recreation and the beach-community feel of the shoreline towns east of New Haven, and the trap rock landscapes stretching north from New Haven.

 Demographics

 As of the 2020 United States census, there were 570,487 people living in the South Central Connecticut Planning Region.